-Wondering how to care for your headwear you’ve just bought?
+Wondering how to care for the headwear you’ve just bought?
 Caring for your headscarf is a lot easier than people think.
 Everything you wear has to be washed at some point and the same goes for headwear.
-To help you make sure you keep your headscarf looking and fresh and vibrant for years to come, here are some tips and tricks about the best ways to take care of your headwear.
+To help you make sure you keep your headscarf looking fresh and maintain the softest fabric for years to come, here are some tips and tricks about the best ways to take care of your headwear.

 How to care for your Headwear

 Hat & Scarf Care Instructions: